bueler/sia-fve/petsc/README.md

     -snes_monitor_solution -snes_monitor_residual -snes_monitor_solution_update

 to the options.
-With `-snes_monitor_solution` you see that the solution `H` starts out too diffuse because the continuation method over-regularizes at the beginning.
+For example, with `-snes_monitor_solution` you see that the solution `H` starts out too diffuse because the continuation method over-regularizes at the beginning.

 However, recall we are solving the variational inequality version of equations `F(H)=0`, with constraint `H>=0`.
 With `-snes_monitor_residual` you see that